 Western’s Teaching Fellows are outstanding educators who, in partnership with the Centre for Teaching and Learning, provide educational leadership to the university community, perform research on teaching and learning, and disseminate the outcomes of their work locally, nationally and internationally.

 - Contact about: Active Learning, Large Class Teaching, Assessment

 Mike is an expert on large class instruction and the use of multimedia in the classroom.
 He is a recipient of the University Students' Council Teaching Award of Excellence (1996), the 3M National Teaching Fellowship (1998), and a multi-year recipient of the Western Psychology Association Psychology Professor of the Year Award.

-The Faculty-specific Teaching Fellows carry-out educational leadership and innovation projects in areas such as technology-enabled learning, experiential learning, students as partners, and intercultural and international learning, among others.
-They are partially seconded to the CTL for a three-year term and receive funding to develop, conduct, and assess the impacts of their proposed innovations.
-These Fellows also provide faculty-specific guidance in teaching and learning through the coordination of workshops, learning communities, and other professional development opportunities.
+The Faculty-specific Teaching Fellows carry-out educational leadership and innovation projects in areas such as eLearning, experiential learning, Indigenization and decolonization, and sustainability and climate change education, among others.
+They are partially seconded to the CTL for a three-year term and receive funding to develop, implement, and conduct research on the impacts of their innovations.
+They also support educational excellence within their own Faculties by mentoring colleagues, coordinating workshops, facilitating learning communities, and providing other instructional development opportunities.